AaronSausage/prismeto/README.md

 ## Planned features:
-1. Getting input data from blog and prepare version for e-mail newsletter <br> ...tbc
+1. Getting input data from blog and prepare version for e-mail newsletter
+2. the same for different social media apps  <br> ...tbc

 ## Roadmap (personal+project):